 Images, logos, or even product/concept images can help bring insights to life.
 Having an image that dynamically updates to match a particular data point is achievable in Displayr with a little help from some R code (mingled with some HTML).
 The purpose of this article is to give you a worked example of how this can be done.
 You can then adapt and tweak the example for your own purposes.

-Consider the bar chart in the image on the left below.
+Consider the bar charts in the image below.
 When the data is set to automatically sort rows by decreasing order, brand orders can change when a filter is applied to the bar chart.
 The point of interest here is that the logos (which are six separate objects that sit adjacent to the visualization) also dynamically update to reflect the order.
 For example, the second field updates to switch from the Coke Zero logo to the Pepsi Max logo.
 I'll use this as a worked example in this post.

 Preparation: Getting a URL for each image